-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 Xiaodong Wang

 Morning, everyone.
 Let me review our key financial highlights for the September quarter.
 Total revenue reached RMB7.2 billion.
-Membership business continued to be our largest business pillar, with revenue up 7% year-over-year, accounting for 55% of our total revenue.
-Our advertising business recorded notable rebound with 16% year -- increase on a Q-over-Q basis.
+Membership business continued to be our largest business pillar, with revenues up 7% year-over-year, accounting for 55% of our total revenues.
+Our advertising business recorded notable rebound with 16% increase on a Q-over-Q basis.

-Our cost of revenue decreased 22% year-over-year mainly due to 24% year-over-year decline of the content cost.
+Our cost of revenues decreased 22% year-over-year mainly due to 24% year-over-year decline of the content cost.
 SG&A expenses were only up 1% year-over-year.
 As a result, our operating loss margin narrowed to 17% from 38% in the same period last year.

 As of September 30, 2020, the company had cash, cash equivalents, restricted cash and short-term investments of RMB7.4 billion.
-For detailed financial data, please refer to our press release on our website.
+For detailed financial data, please refer to our press release on our IR website.
 For the fourth quarter of 2020, we expect total revenue to be between RMB7.28 billion and RMB7.73 billion, a 3% increase -- decrease to a 3% increase year-over-year.
 This forecast reflects iQIYI's current and preliminary view subject to change.

 I will now open the floor for Q&A.